RED ROCK WINTER LANDSCAPES OF SOUTHERN UTAH PHOTOGRAPHY WORKSHOP

 Day 4: Sunrise/morning shoot (approximately 2 hours), breakfast as a group.
 Check out of hotel and commute to Hanksville, Utah (2 hour drive).
 Check into hotel.
 Afternoon/sunset shoot in the San Rafael Swell.

-Day 5: Sunrise/morning shoot (approximately 4 hours), afternoon classroom critique and post processing session, late afternoon/sunset shoot (approximately 3 hours).
+Day 5: Sunrise/morning shoot (approximately 4 hours), late afternoon/sunset shoot (approximately 3 hours).
 (Optional Mid Day Slot Canyon Hike, Weather permitting)

 $1,895.00 - $300 DEPOSIT DUE AT REGISTRATION